 The median home price in Anaheim is around $840,000, and the median rent is $2,795, with a median income of about $30,845.

 Most Expensive Cities

 San Clemente is located in southern Orange County, California.
 It is situated on the coast and known for its beautiful beaches, Mediterranean climate, and stunning views of the Pacific Ocean.
 As San Clemente’s founder, Ole Hansen, put it the “The Spanish Village by the sea”

 San Clemente is one of the most expensive cities in Orange County.
-The median home price in the city is over $1.6M, which is significantly higher than some other parts of Orange County.
+The median home price in the city is $1.4 million, which is significantly higher than some other parts of Orange County.
 The cost of living in San Clemente is about 100.6% higher than the national average, making it one of the country’s most expensive places to live.

 Situated on the coast of Southern California, Laguna Beach is one of the most expensive cities in Orange County.
 With its stunning surfing beaches, luxury hotels, and boutique shops, it’s no wonder that this picturesque city comes with a high price tag.

 The cost of living is high, and so is the quality of life.
 The city is home to beautiful beaches, world-class restaurants, and boutique shops.
 There are also plenty of activities to keep residents busy, from hiking and biking to kayaking and surfing.

 The median home price in Laguna Beach is about $3.9 million, and the median rental price is around $3,200.
 While the cost of living can be prohibitive for some, those who can afford to live in Laguna Beach enjoy a luxurious lifestyle.

 Cost of living is essential when moving to a new city.
 Luckily, there is a range of prices for different cities in Orange County.

 I have helped people secure their dream homes in both expensive and affordable areas of Orange County.
 As a real estate agent with experience in the area, I have the knowledge and resources to help you find the perfect home for your budget.